DS-RF/Yambo_examples/README.md

 > GfnQPdb= "E < SAVE/ndb.QP"                  # [EXTQP G] Database action

-and insert the k-points path (in order to generate the correct k-point pathway corresponding to the initial axes you need to run bands.x program from QE package):
+and insert the k-points path (in order to generate the correct k-point pathway corresponding to the initial axes see [Calculate band structure using QE](https://github.com/Dmitry-Skachkov/QE_examples#band-structure-calculation-in-qe)):

 > %BANDS_kpts                      # K points of the bands circuit
 > 0.00000 |0.000000 |0.00000 |